liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    **Note**: Many text editors and IDEs offer extensions to “prettify” JSON code, improving its readability for human comprehension.

-1. Examine its contents and observe [...].
+1. Examine the file's JSON elements and nested values.

 <!-- TODO: Determine what the user should explore in the file for the step above. -->